 The United States has produced many great women poets, beginning with Emily Dickinson, whose extraordinary example may be responsible for their inventiveness and freedom.
 It has not produced great women novelists in the same way.
 The only two I am sure about are Willa Cather and Toni Morrison.
 Edith Wharton seems to be at the very front of the second rank.
 Harriet Beecher Stowe was a great force, and had genius, but her art was clumped and intermittent.
 Cather, like Dickinson, forged a style, an art, and a subject matter out of precise observation, wide reading, and idiosyncratic certainty.
 Like Dickinson, she had a perfect ear, and made new rhythms for American-English prose.
 Unlike Dickinson, she has had neither a wide influence nor a place in histories of American literature commensurate to her power.

 In her lifetime she sold many books, and was admired by the wrong people for the wrong reasons.
-She does not fit the theses of the theorizers of American literature—Richard Chase and Leslie Fiedler do not mention her, and Malcolm Bradbury, despite writing in a time of feminist criticism, omitted her from his comprehensive study.
+She does not fit the theses of the theorizers of American literature—Richard Chase and Leslie Fiedler do not mention her, and Malcolm Bradbury, despite writing in a time of feminist criticism, omitted her from his comprehensive study.1 She does not appear—though she might have done—in Hugh Kenner’s study of early American modernism, A Homemade World.2

 This article is available to online subscribers only.